openjdk/jfx/CONTRIBUTING.md

 * Java indent is 4 spaces
 * Line width is no more than 120 characters
 * The rest is left to Java coding standards
+* Avoid making changes that are unrelated to the bug you are fixing.
+This includes fixing minor errors such as warnings, spacing / indentation, spelling errors, etc, in code that you aren't otherwise modifying as part of your fix.
-* Disable &ldquo;auto-format on save&rdquo; to prevent unnecessary format changes.
-This makes reviews much harder as it generates unnecessary formatting changes.
-If your IDE supports formatting only modified chunks that is fine to do.
+* Disable &ldquo;auto-format on save&rdquo; to prevent your IDE from making unnecessary formatting changes.
+This makes reviews much harder as it generates unnecessary diffs.
+If your IDE supports formatting only modified chunks, that is fine to do.
-* Wildcard imports (`import foo.bar.baz.*`) are forbidden and may cause the build to fail.
-Please attempt to tame your IDE so it doesn't make them and please send a PR against this document with instructions for your IDE if it doesn't contain them.
+* Wildcard imports &ndash; for example, `import java.util.*;` &ndash; are forbidden and may cause the build to fail.
+Please attempt to configure your IDE so it doesn't genearte wildcard imports.
+An exception to this rule is that wildcard static imports in test classes are allowed, for example, `import static org.junit.Assert.*;`.
 * Don't worry too much about import order.
 Try not to change it but don't worry about fighting your IDE to stop it from doing so.

 OpenJFX uses Gradle for its build.
 Before submitting your changes, run the test suite to make sure that nothing is broken, with: